Cancer Canyon

 What have you learned?

-What questions have been unanswered?
+What questions remain unanswered?

 Where do you go from here?